 What is Buttermilk?

 Back in the day (before the 20th century) all-butter was a fermented product.
 The milk leftover from churning butter was “buttermilk.”
 Today, most buttermilk is intentionally cultured.
 This means that buttermilk is a slightly acidic (sour dairy product).
 This part is really important, as quick bread are chemically leavened.

 Did you ever create a volcano for a school science project?
 If so, you may remember that acid + soda = CO2 (bubbles).
-What do we want in foods like biscuits and pancakes?
+What do I want in foods like biscuits and pancakes?
 Bubbles.

 That is half the reason buttermilk works so well in these dishes!